fix8mt/fix8pro_example/README.md

 This example demonstrates how to create a client and a server that can accept or initiate FIX sessions.
 A client or server can run in two modes - as an execution gateway processing orders and sending execution reports; and as a market data server, accepting market data subscriptions, sending full refreshes and incremental updates.
 These modes are discussed in detail below.

-This example uses the standard FIX44 dictionary and uses high quality pseudo-random number generation classes provided by the C++ Standard Library, offering a model for creating simulations.
+This example uses the standard FIX44 dictionary, uses high quality pseudo-random number generation classes provided by the C++ Standard Library and offers a model for creating trading simulations.

 <kbd> ![Shows the server responding to a NewOrderSingle](assets/example_server_detail.png)
   <p><i>Message displayed with the built-in Fix8Pro printer</i></p>